Warning: Controversial Opinions

-This genre attracts a much smaller audience compared to other genres of visual works and storytelling.
-The little word is shortened from barazoku, which in Japanese means rose-tribe—a code phrase to express Japanese prejudice against gay men—proudly adopted as the name of popular gay men’s print magazine (published from 1971 to 2004.)
+This underground art genre attracts a much smaller audience compared to other better-known genres of visual works and storytelling.
+The little word is shortened from barazoku, which in Japanese means rose-tribe—a code phrase to express Japanese heterosexual prejudice against gay men—proudly adopted as the name of popular gay men’s print magazine (published from 1971 to 2004.)

 Works in the bara genre typically are produced by gay men for gay men.

 This means bara, created by male storytellers/artists intended for a male audience, differs greatly from yaoi which is created by female storyteller/artists for a female audience.

 Author Madeira Desouza says, “I am not at all interested in feminized men as depicted in a great deal of content online intended for the gay male audience.
 I prefer to view and create images and stories of masculine men.
 That’s why I work within the bara genre.”